Moonshine and more at Crystal Ridge Distillery in Hot Springs

-The focus of the venture is one of an experience, where visitors can learn about this interesting history while also staying to enjoy a drink, a bite to eat and the family friendly atmosphere of the historic renovated 1920s building the distillery is housed in.
+The focus of the venture is one of an experience, where visitors can learn about this interesting history while also staying to enjoy a drink and the family friendly atmosphere of the historic renovated 1920s building the distillery is housed in.

 “Years ago when people made moonshine, a moonshine still was a farm implement,” said Bradley.
 “Every farm had one because it was very hard to transport grain and sell the grain; it was a lot easier to convert it to alcohol and then sell it and transport it.”